kashifusman100/Global-Power-Plants/README.md

 ## Key Findings
 - The United States, China, and the United Kingdom lead in the number of power plants, reflecting their industrial capacity and energy demands.
-- Solar power accounts for the highest proportion of power plants globally, signaling a shift toward renewable energy.
 - Nuclear power plants have the highest average capacity, underscoring their efficiency in energy production.
 - Underperforming power plants are concentrated in economically disadvantaged regions, likely due to lower energy demands and resource limitations.
 - While the total number of power plants commissioned has remained steady, their capacities have significantly increased since 2000, reflecting advancements in technology.